Although at Low Levels, Soybean Aphids Are in Northeast Nebraska

 The economic threshold for late vegetative through R5 stage soybeans is 250 aphids per plant with 80% of the plants infested and populations increasing.

 Soybean Aphid Life Cycle

 The seasonal life cycle of the soybean aphid is complex with up to 18 generations a year.
 It requires two different species of host plant to complete its life cycle, common buckthorn and soybean.
 Common buckthorn is a woody shrub or small tree and is the overwintering host plant of the aphid.
 Soybean aphids lay eggs on buckthorn in the fall.
 These eggs overwinter and hatch in the spring, giving rise to wingless females.
 These females reproduce without mating, producing more females.
-After two or three generations on buckthorn, winged females are produced and migrate to soybean.
-Multiple generations of wingless female aphids are produced on soybeans until late summer and early fall, when winged females and males are produced.
-They migrate back to buckthorn, where they mate.
+After two or three generations on buckthorn, winged females are produced that migrate to soybean.
+Multiple generations of winged and wingless female aphids are produced on soybeans until late summer and early fall, when winged females and males are produced that migrate back to buckthorn, where they mate.
 The females then lay eggs on buckthorn, which overwinter, thus completing the seasonal cycle.
 Nebraska lacks significant and widespread buckthorn populations, and so early season soybean colonization by aphids migrating from buckthorn appears to be limited.

 When populations reach high levels during the summer, winged females are produced that migrate to other soybean fields.
-Like a number of other insect species (e.g., potato leafhoppers), these migrants can be caught up in weather patterns, moved great distances, and end up infesting fields far from their origin.
+Like a number of other insect species (e.g. potato leafhoppers), these migrants can be caught up in weather patterns, moved great distances, and end up infesting fields far from their origin.
 These summer migrants are likely the major source of initial infestations in Nebraska.

 Soybean Aphid Natural Enemies